jprivillaso/node-logging/README.md

 ### 4.2 Lambda

-In order to deploy this lambda into Netlify, you must execute the following command
+In order to deploy this lambda to Netlify, you must execute the following command

 ```
 $ netlify deploy
 ```

-Follow the instructions to connect it to your Netlify account.
+Follow the instructions to connect it to your Netlify's account.

 #### 4.2.1 Test Live Demo